-Ticks and Tick Borne Diseases in Mendonoma
+Ticks and Tick-Borne Diseases in Mendonoma

-(Visit Companion Animal Parasite Council website to see specific data for your state and county for Lyme and other tick borne diseases.)
+Visit Companion Animal Parasite Council website to see specific data for your state and county for Lyme and other tick-borne diseases.

-Karen Miller, a patient advocate and a facilitator on the Tick Borne Diseases Advisory Group, Lyme Aid in Santa Rosa points out some areas of Sonoma County have very high infection rates in ticks, especially at Annadel State Park in Santa Rosa.
+Karen Miller, a patient advocate and a facilitator on the Tick-Borne Diseases Advisory Group, Lyme Aid in Santa Rosa points out some areas of Sonoma County have very high infection rates in ticks, especially at Annadel State Park in Santa Rosa.

-Other Tick Borne Diseases
+Other Tick-Borne Diseases

-Sonoma is endemic for 7 known tick-borne diseases.
+Sonoma is endemic to 7 known tick-borne diseases.
 Common among dogs and cats are varieties of Ehrlichia and Anaplasma.
 Left undiscovered or untreated it can become fatal as in the case of our dog.